Logo

 Marlin

-If you want to fish in the Galápagos Marine Reserve, there is only one way to do it legally and that is on a properly licensed boat with an operator licensed, by the Galápagos National Park , to practice “Vivencial Fishing”, in Spanish: “Pesca Vivencial”.
+If you want to fish in the Galápagos Marine Reserve, there is only one way to do it legally and that is on a properly licensed boat with an operator licensed, by the Galápagos National Park , to practice “Vivencial Fishing” , in Spanish: “Pesca Vivencial” .
 For more information regarding the legality of fishing in the Reserve, see the page: Can You Fish in the Galápagos?” .

 A primary distinction between Vivencial Fishing and Sport Fishing is that only fishermen of the Galápagos are eligible to apply for licensing from the Galápagos National Park.
-Even then, the number of licenses is strictly limited.
+Even then, the number of licences is strictly limited.
 Further distinctions, as set out in the Regulations include:

 Limited Extraction: